devp19/Lyra/README.md

 Many platforms limit users to just **25–50** agentic prompts a month on free plans—a fraction of what is required for productive development.

-**Lyra’s “bring your own key” approach enables most users to easily handle over 100+ prompts per DAY (with longer contexts, e.g. 700 lines of code selected), all on generous free AI quotas.
-Yes, that's per DAY.** No more “usage anxiety” or “hit the wall” moments.
+Lyra’s “bring your own key” or what I like to call BYOAK (Bring your own API Key) approach enables most users to easily handle over 100+ prompts per DAY (with longer contexts, e.g. 700 lines of code selected), all on generous free AI quotas.
+Yes, that's per DAY.
+No more “usage anxiety” or “hit the wall” moments.

 <br>